SAP/ui5-tooling/docs/pages/CodeAnalysis.md

 ### Smart Template Analyzer

 The [Smart Template Analyzer](https://github.com/SAP/ui5-builder/blob/main/lib/lbt/analyzer/SmartTemplateAnalyzer.js) analyzes a Smart Template app and its underlying template components to collect dependency information.
-It searches for a `manifest.json` in the same folder.
+It searches for a `manifest.json` located in the same folder as the `Component.js`.
 If it is found and if it is a valid JSON, an "sap.ui.generic.app" section is searched and evaluated in the following way

 - For each page configuration, the configured component is added as a dependency to the template app module,
 - if the page configuration contains a `templateName`, a dependency to that template view is added to the app,